xBourner/auto-dash/pages/configuration/status.md

 | state_on | string | optional | 'on' |  Define the wording for 'on' in your language |
 | state_open | string | optional | open | Define the wording for 'open' in your language |

-You can change the variables to the one you want.
+You can leave most variables at default and change the ones you like to (maybe to change language)

 For example: